Laws are being passed that are unconstitutional: Priyanka at Bharat Bachao Rally

 She said, "The blood of the farmer's daughter has mixed with the country, much like my father's blood."

-"We will be as much responsible for this as much as the arrogant and lying leaders of BJP-RSS," said Priyanka over economy slowdown and Citizenship Act.
+"We will be as much responsible for this as much as the arrogant and lying leaders of BJP-RSS," said Priyanka over economic slowdown and Citizenship Act.

+Congress' 'Bharat Bachao' rally have started at Ramlila grounds in Delhi, the rally highlighted the "divisive and disruptive" policies of the Narendra Modi-led government.
+Several top Congress leaders led by interim party chief Sonia Gandhi, former prime minister Manmohan Singh, Rahul Gandhi, former Union Minister P Chidambaram are presented at the rally.